Cover Photo Courtesy of Kara Perry Photography

 A Local Touch

 After our ceremony, we celebrated with a cake baked by a local Asheville baker, someone a friend had lovingly recommended to us.
 It was simple, sweet, and made with care.
 Just like the day itself.
+We also picked up pizza from our favorite local pizza spot, PIE.ZAA (which happened to be where we had our first date).
+Side note: If you’re in Asheville you MUST check it out!

 The Beginning of Elope with Jo